-NOTE: This edition includes all Case Interpretations approved by the Professional Standards Committee through 2016.
-All new and amended Case Interpretations become effective upon approval by the National Association's Professional Standards Committee and publication on www.nar.realtor.
+NOTE: All new and amended Case Interpretations become effective upon approval by the National Association's Professional Standards Committee and publication on www.nar.realtor.
+Case Interpretations approved by the Professional Standards Committee through 2018 are expected to be published on nar.realtor no later than January 31, 2019.